What It's Like To Breathe Some Of The Most Polluted Air In The World

 The poor air quality in Delhi is largely due to transportation, industry and construction, according to a 2013 report by the Indian Journal of Community Medicine.
 In 2017, 10 million cars plied Delhi's roads, estimates the Delhi government.
 The tailpipe exhaust and fumes from hot tires on asphalt pose a high risk to commuters' health.
 On top of that, there's dust from giant construction projects, exhaust from factories around the city, and crop fires hundreds of miles to the north.

-And how does breathing in pollution affect health?
+So how does breathing in pollution affect health?

 A 2016 study published in the Journal of Research and Medical Sciences found that long- and short-term exposure to air pollution has a direct association to respiratory and cardiovascular diseases, eye irritation, skin diseases and cancer, among other ailments.